-The world's biggest auto market is witnessing "the worst drop of sales in twenty years" and is expected to contract for the first time in decades for the whole year amid cooling economic growth and a biting trade war.
+The world's biggest auto market is expected to see a zero growth in sales next year and is expected to contract for the first time in decades for the whole year of 2018 amid cooling economic growth and a biting trade war.

 To continue reading, please subscribe.

 We highly value independence.
 Yuan Talks is solely funded by subscriptions from readers like you.

 What you'll get:

 - High-quality & in-depth reporting on the most important topics about China's economy and financial markets

 - Daily Brief newsletter to give you a full picture of what's happening in China every weekday